merciremi/remicodes/_drafts/how-rails-integrates-minitest.md

 A few things worth noting:
   - I'm using the `Minitest::Spec` syntax.
-  - We're in a Ruby on Rails app (see the `< ActionDispatch::IntegrationTest`)
+  - We're in a Ruby on Rails app (see the `< ActionDispatch::IntegrationTest`).
   - Several people are working on the test files.

 Wait, what?
 How did I infer this?

-Notice the difference in how each test example is set up?
-The first test uses the `before` block syntax that is the hallmark of `Minitest::Spec`.
-The second test uses the `setup` block syntax which is the Rails custom syntax.
+Notice the difference in how each test is set up?
+The first test uses the `before` block syntax that is part of `Minitest::Spec`.
+The second test uses the `setup` block syntax, which is the Rails custom syntax.
+Minitest being pretty lax about conventions, two people used different syntaxes in the same file.

 Is it problematic, though?